The Commonplace

 0.24

 Many digital transformation studies implicate AI and automation as key drivers of observed productivity gains, conditional on complementary factors.
-Firm Productivity positive medium productivity gains associated with AI/automation adoption
+Firm Productivity positive productivity gains associated with AI/automation adoption

 n=145